 A short story I published in the May 2020 issue of Ovunque Siamo, a new online literary journal

 New Orleans' two great Louis, Armstrong and Prima, were formed by their hometown and its culture; though both left the city, it never left them or their music.
 They were both artists and entertainers, gifted musicians, and unabashed crowd-pleasers.
-My PopMatters report from New Orleans about the annual Satchmo Summerfest and the New Orleans' Jazz Museum's new Louis Prima exhibition.
+My PopMatters report from New Orleans about the annual Satchmo Summerfest and the New Orleans' Jazz Museum's Louis Prima exhibition.

 PopMatters feature article about Sicilian author Andrea Camilleri, internationally known for his series of Inspector Montalbano novels, who died in July 2019.